theojulienne/ninjasphere-docker/README.md

 Runs a small, self-contained and definitely subtly-different-to-a-real-sphere copy of the Ninja Sphere client services.

+Currently only runs on x86_64 Docker, and natively supports boot2docker.

 ## Getting Started

 You'll need docker set up and ready to go.
 Start by running: